 Is interment possible for cremains at First Unitarian?

 Yes.
-Our Memorial Garden is available for interment of cremains for current and former members.
+Our Memorial Garden is available for the interment of cremains for current and former members.

 How do I make a memorial contribution?